-If the SSL certificate of your Secure Remote Access Appliance is about to expire, you must renew it following the instructions below.
-If you need to replace an existing certificate with one from another certificate authority, see Re-key or Re-issue an SSL Certificate.
+If the SSL certificate of your B Series Appliance is about to expire, you must renew it following the instructions below.
+If you need to replace an existing certificate with one from another certificate authority, please see Re-key or Re-issue an SSL Certificate.

-Because the software on the Secure Remote Access Appliance is built for your specific SSL certificate, please be proactive in contacting BeyondTrust Technical Support before your SSL certificate expires.
+Because the software on the B Series Appliance is built for your specific SSL certificate, please be proactive in contacting BeyondTrust Technical Support before your SSL certificate expires.
 This way, BeyondTrust Technical Support can build software to help migrate your connections.